 Be open that you were let go for a non-performance reason because it may help you avoid some of the stigma of being considered a bad leaver.

-“If a recruiter was going through your background, and you were let go from Citigroup for a non-performance reason, like a layoff or reorg, then you can still recruit without any issue, unless there is a pattern,” said Reshma Ketkar, director and head of the traditional asset management practice at Glocap.
+“If a recruiter was going through your background, and you were let go from Citigroup for a non-performance reason, like a layoff or reorg, then you can still recruit without any issue, unless there is a pattern,” said Reshma Ketkar, a director at Glocap.
 “If you’ve been let go from the past four jobs, it might be a problem, but otherwise it shouldn’t be.”

 Don’t lie and say something like “The bonus was disappointing so I quit” if that wasn’t the case.
-Even if you don’t tell an outright lie, beating around the bush and being evasive is likely to exacerbate the issue, which will probably come to light regardless.
+Beating around the bush and being evasive is likely to exacerbate the issue, which will probably come to light regardless.

-“If you know this former manager may speak unfavorably about you or not give you a glowing recommendation, say, ‘Here are the things that they didn’t like and here are the things I did well,’” said Rebecca Dappen, managing partner of the Denver-based accounting and finance division at Lucas Group.
-“Be honest – own it, but recognize that some people may not be willing to give you a second chance.
+“If you know this former manager may speak unfavorably about you or not give you a glowing recommendation, say, ‘Here are the things that they didn’t like and here are the things I did well,’” said Rebecca Dappen, managing partner at Lucas Group.
+“Be honest.

 If you’re upfront with them and disclose a past indiscretion, misstep or issue, then they are more likely to process it the fuller context of your candidacy, rather than see it as a deal-breaker.